[Part 3] Do more with docassemble: Getting work done in a background action

 In Part 2, we managed to write a few questions and a result screen.
 Even with all that eye candy, you will notice that you can’t run this interview.
 There is no

 mandatory block, so docassemble does not know what it needs to do to run the interview.
-In this part, I will talk about the code block required to run the interview, which forms the foundation of our next steps.
+In this part, I will talk about the code block required to run the interview, forming the foundation of our next steps.

 1. The backbone of this interview